usethesource/rascal-website/courses/Recipes/Languages/Exp/Exp.md

 #### Description

-Our sample language Exp contains the following elements:
+The example language is called "Exp".
+It contains the following elements:

 *  Integer constants, e.g., `123`.
 *  A multiplication operator, e.g., `3*4`.